Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Modelling

 \subsection{Lack of a companion}

-As we explain in more detail below, the observed X-ray emission is too hard and too bright to be due to the photospheric emission of the hot WD.
-One possible explanation is the interaction of the WD with infalling circumstellar material.
-We analyse the possibility that this material is supplied by a stellar or substellar companion as the donor in a binary system.

-As can be seen in the lower left panel of Fig.\,\ref{fig:BD_M-R-Relation}, the near-infrared flux, at $1$–$2.5\,\mu\mathrm{m}$, is consistent with the WD's continuum alone: the best-fitting magnetic model (cyan line), that we fitted only on the optical and UV data, goes through the UKIDSS photometry without showing any excess.
-Because the WD is very hot, a brown dwarf close enough to fill its Roche lobe would be irradiated.
-We can calculate the irradiation temperature for the brown dwarf with
+A common source of X-rays in WDs is accretion from a stellar or substellar companion.
+We here analyse the possibility that J1901 is the accretor in a binary system.
+As shown in Fig.\,\ref{fig:fit_model_fnu}, \textsc{Panel a}, the near-infrared flux at $1$--$2.5\,\mu\mathrm{m}$ is consistent with the WD continuum alone: the best-fitting magnetic model, which was fit only to the optical and UV data, passes through the UKIDSS photometry without showing any excess.
+The lack of an excess in the optical or infrared, as well as the absence of molecular absorption features in the optical spectrum, excludes the presence of a low-mass star, leaving only a brown dwarf as a possible companion.
+Because the WD is hot, any brown dwarf close enough to partially fill its Roche lobe would be irradiated.
+We estimate the irradiation temperature as \citep{jermyn_tidal_2017,lothringer_atmosphere_2020}

-where $A_B$ is the Bond albedo \citep{jermyn_tidal_2017,lothringer_atmosphere_2020} for the brown dwarf, $R_{\rm WD}$ and $T_{\rm eff,WD}$ are the WD radius and effective temperature, and $a$ is the orbital separation.
-The effective temperature of the brown dwarf would be the effective sum of the fluxes:
+where $A_B$ is the Bond albedo of the brown dwarf, $R_{\rm WD}$ and T$_{\rm eff,WD}$ are the WD radius and effective temperature, and $a$ is the orbital separation.
+We assume the flux on the surface of the brown dwarf to be the sum of the internal flux and the irradiated flux, and therefore we take the effective temperature to be